siucacm/GitWorkshop/README.md

 git config --global user.email "[[EMAIL@EXAMPLE.com]]"
 ```

+### Setting up git account on your terminal (NEW)
+First you have to generate an ssh key and add it to your agent [Follow this](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

+Second you have to add the key to github [Follow this](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

+*Note: If you are on windows, you will either need to install OpenSSH, or use Git Bash*
 ### Cloning
 + Start by copying the HTTPS url on the github repository you just created
 + Then issue this command on your machine.